ananyagarg22/internet-application-assignment-1/README.md

 * Packing: if there is rain anytime over the next 5-days indicate that the user should bring an umbrella
 * Indicate whether the user should pack for Cold (temp range -10..+10), Warm (+10-+20) or Hot (20+)
 * Give a summary table for the next 5 days showing: Temperature, Wind Speed and Rainfall level
+* When you request the weather data for a city, it will return you the Longitude and Latitude of the city.
+You can then use these in the AIR Pollution API to get the PM2_5 forecast for the next 5 days.
+If this exceeds 10, then you should advise the user to wear a mask.